vicariousdrama/nodeyez/README.md

 # nodeyez
 Display panels to get the most from your node

 This repository contains simple [scripts](./scripts) that can be run with Python to generate images representing different state about your node.
-The images can be easily displayed either on an attached screen using the simple [slideshow.sh](./scripts/slideshow.sh) script or service, or to a [web site dashboard](#displayingtoawebsitedashboard).
+The images can be easily displayed either on an attached screen using the simple [slideshow.sh](./scripts/slideshow.sh) script or service, or to a [web site dashboard](#displaying-to-a-website-dashboard).

+STATUS: ALPHA.
+Scripts are functional, may require adjustment (admin vs bitcoin user).
+There may be bugs, or unhandled exceptions may be raised that cause related wrapper service to terminate.
+Please test and provide feedback.

 ![image strip](./images/nodeyez.png)